fouge/fouge.github.io/_posts/2020-04-13-project-management-notion.md

 {:toc}

-## 🧰 Notion, my favorite tool for... everything.
+## 🧰 Notion, my favorite tool.

 I discovered Notion about a year ago and I cannot find any better tool to handle most of my digital life in one product.
 It is flexible so I can use it to track my goals or the habits I want to implement such as reading 2 books a month.
-I also gather my learnings regarding different subjects or track my savings in the different accounts and apps I am using to have a global view like the percentage in each kind of savings (bonds, stock options, crypto, etc).
+I also gather my learnings regarding different subjects or track my savings to have a global view; like the percentage in each kind of savings (bonds, stock options, crypto, etc).

 My biggest motivation is that I use Notion **and only Notion** for many different things.
-No more Asana, Trello or Jira, no Evernote, no Google apps (Keep, Tasks, Calendar) for my professional life and most of my personal life as well (even though I would still put an appointment to the hairdresser using Google Assistant).
+No more Asana, Trello or Jira, no Evernote, no Google apps (Keep, Tasks, Calendar) for my professional life and most of my personal life as well (even though I would still put an appointment to the hairdresser using Google Assistant 🤫).

 In this post, I want to give a brief introduction about how I am using Notion to manage my projects and daily tasks.
-You can find [a template of my workflow at that page](https://www.notion.so/cyrilfougeray/Template-Project-Management-Freelance-0bc724c96e534823983b4ef39d951460), and duplicate it for your own use if you like it (see the "Duplicate" button on the top right corner?).
+You can find [a template of my workflow following the link](https://www.notion.so/cyrilfougeray/Template-Project-Management-Freelance-0bc724c96e534823983b4ef39d951460) and duplicate it for your own use if you like it (see the "Duplicate" button on the top right corner).

 ## 🗂 Project management